BenWibking/gpu-workshop-exercises/session2/ex4/README.md

 Let's look at the simulations we ran.

+First, make sure you are NOT running an interactive job.
+Jupyter Notebooks can't be forwarded from within an interactive job.
+We will have to run the notebook on the login node.
+You should see `[username@tooarrana1]` or `[username@tooarrana2]` in your command prompt.
+If not, type `exit` to exit the interactive job and return to the login node.

-Open the included Jupyter Notebook `Visualization.ipynb` by running
+Then, open the included Jupyter Notebook `Visualization.ipynb` by running

 ```
 $ cd session2/ex4